w3c/i18n-activity/.github/ISSUE_TEMPLATE/add-a-review-comment--pending-discussion-by-i18n-wg-.md

 2. Set a label to identify the spec.
 This starts with **s: followed by the spec's short name**.
 If you are unable to do that, ask a W3C staff contact to help.

 3. After discussion with the i18n WG, **raise this issue to the WG that owns the spec**.
-Use the text above this para as the starting pint for that comment, but add any suggestions from the i18n WG.
+Use the text above this para as the starting point for that comment, but add any suggestions from the i18n WG.

 4. **Replace the text 'url_for_the_issue_raised**' below with a link to the place you raised the issue.
 Do NOT remove the initial '§ '.
 Do NOT use []() notation - just paste the URL.